Auckland, New Zealand (Zealandia)

 In 2018, we will return to Amsterdam.
 There we will compete in the 2nd Annual The Sri Chimnoy Marathon and Half-Marathon will be held in a park near Schipol Airport, held by the Sri Chimnoy Marathon Club.
 The race course will be mostly flat, with a couple of very small undulations.
 Temperatures will be 35-45 degrees Fahrenheit above zero (8-12 degrees Celsius).
 Runners will have a 6 hour time limit.

-After Amsterdam, we will fly to the United States where we will take part in a race still TBD.
+After Amsterdam, we will fly to the United States where we will take part in The Icebreaker International Marathon & Half-Marathon.
 Runners will have a 7 hour time limit.

 Punta Arenas, Chile (South America)

 Our penultimate race will be held on the southern tip of Chile in the coastal town of Punta Arenas (commonly known as the gateway to Antarctica) in Patagonia, Chile.
 There we will compete in the 3rd annual Southern Cross Marathon & Half-Marathon which will take place on a course that runs along the Southern Ocean.
 The temperature varies in Punta Arenas; anywhere from 20°c to 0°c.
 But one thing is certain; it will be windy!
 Runners will have an 8 hour time limit.